Pentastomida

-The Pentastomida are an enigmatic group of parasitic arthropods commonly known as tongue worms due to the resemblance of the species of the genus Linguatula to a vertebrate tongue; molecular studies point to them being highly derived crustaceans.
+The Pentastomida are an enigmatic group of parasitic arthropods commonly known as tongue worms due to the resemblance of the species of the genus Linguatula to a vertebrate tongue; Despite some members having a somewhat flatworm like appearance, molecular studies point to this group being highly derived crustaceans.

 About 130 species of pentastomids are known; all are obligate parasites with correspondingly degenerate anatomy.
 Adult tongue worms vary from about 1 to 14 cm in length and parasitize the respiratory tracts of vertebrates.
 They have five anterior appendages.
 One is the mouth; the others are two pairs of hooks, which they use to attach to the host.
 This arrangement led to their scientific name, meaning "five openings", but although the appendages are similar in some species, only one is a mouth.

 Taxonomy

 Historically significant accounts of tongue worm biology and systematics include early work by Josef Aloys Frölich, Alexander von Humboldt, Karl Asmund Rudolphi, Karl Moriz Diesing and Rudolph Leuckart.

 Other important summaries have been published by Louis Westenra Sambon, Richard Heymons and John Riley, and a review of their evolutionary relationships with a bibliography up to 1969 was published by J. T. Self.